bengarrett/DOSee/README.md

 ## An MS-DOS emulator for the web.

 DOSee is a front-end for an [MS-DOS](https://en.wikipedia.org/wiki/MS-DOS) emulation ecosystem to use on the web.
 The text-based MS-DOS was the dominant personal computer platform for much of the 1980s up until the mid-1990s before being superseded by Microsoft Windows.
-Emulating this platform allows the running of tens of thousands of games, demos and applications from this era to run on a web browser!
+Emulating this platform allows the running of tens of thousands of games, demos and applications from this era to run on a web browser both online or offline as a desktop web-app!

 DOSee is only a user interface and installation process for an incredible emulation ecosystem created by many amazing people over many years.
 DOSee itself is a fork of [The Emularity](https://github.com/db48x/emularity) project created by the Internet Archive.
 [EM-DOSBox](https://github.com/dreamlayers/em-dosbox/) the core of this emulation is a JavaScript port of [DOSBox](https://www.dosbox.com), the world's most popular MS-DOS emulator.